qbns/q-ui/README.md

 ## The goal ##

-I have created this project in order to have a starting point for my apps.
-It always requires some time to setup all the boilerplate for supporting some basic features (i18n, branding, specialized build variants for mobile/desktop packages) that are typically not present in any other React starter project.
-I am very fond of UIKit framework which I prefer for creating visual components.
+I have created this project in order to have a solid starting point for my apps.
+It saves me the time required for setting up boilerplate for supporting some basic features (i18n, branding, specialized build variants for mobile/desktop packages) that are typically not present in any other React starter project.
+The project is dependent on the UIKit framework which I prefer for creating visual components.

 ## Features ##
 * Support for i18n (with [i18next](https://github.com/i18next/i18next)